2024 European Parliament election in Italy: Electoral system

 As the party-list proportional representation was the traditional electoral system of the First Italian Republic from its establishment in 1946 to 1994, it was adopted to elect the Italian members of the European Parliament (MEPs) since 1979.
 Two levels were introduced: a national level to divide the seats among parties and a constituency level to distribute them among candidates in open lists.
-Five constituencies were established, each including 2–6 regions of Italy and each electing a fixed number of MEPs.
+Five constituencies were established, each including 2–6 Italian regions and each electing a fixed number of MEPs.
 At national level, seats are divided between party lists using the largest remainder method with Hare quota.
 Seats are allocated to parties and then to their most voted candidates.
-In the run-up to the 2009 European Parliament election in Italy, the Italian Parliament introduced an electoral threshold of 4%.
+In the run-up to the 2009 European Parliament election in Italy, the Italian Parliament introduced a national electoral threshold of 4%.
 An exception was granted for parties representing some linguistic minorities as such lists can be connected with one of the major parties through apparentment, combining their votes, provided that those parties reach the 4% threshold and that candidates from minority parties obtain a sufficient number of votes, no less than 50,000 for the main candidate.
 Every political party that intends to take part in the election must collect at least 30,000 to 35,000 signatures of eligible voters for each constituency, of which at least 3,000 signatures for each region; however, the following lists are exempted from the collection of signatures: all the lists that have at least one group in the Chamber of Deputies or the Senate of the Republic, all the lists that contested themselves in the last political election with their own symbol and that have elected at least one parliamentarian, all the lists that contain the symbol of a list already exempted from the collection of signatures, and the lists that refer in the symbol to a European political party or a party of another nation within the European Union that has elected at least one MEP at the last European elections.
 The latter condition was established in 2019 by the Electoral Offices of the constituencies.